Skip to main content

 IUAA has responsibility for the investigation and discipline (I&D) of its members, which are all professional accountants in Iraq, in accordance with Article 28 of the Law of Iraqi Union of Accountants and Auditors No. 185, 1969 (as amended in 1973).
 IUAA indicates that it established a Discipline Committee (DC) with the authority to monitor compliance with rules, regulations, and standards.
 Disciplinary decisions and sanctions are enforced by specialized courts, and in the case of serious crimes, by the Justice Council.

-In 2019, IUAA completed a self-assessment of its I&D system against the revised SMO 6 and reports that the I&D system is in line with its requirements.
-Between 2016-2019, IUAA reports to have included information on the requirements and procedures of the I&D system in the continuing professional development programming for auditors.
+In 2019 (and again in 2024), IUAA completed a self-assessment and reports that the I&D system is in line with SMO 6 requirements.
+Since 2016, IUAA has been including information on the requirements and procedures of the I&D system in the continuing professional development programming for auditors.
 Non-auditors are also kept informed of the I&D processes through informational sessions and workshops that are accessible virtually.
-The institute also raises awareness of the system through the publication of cases and verdicts in its quarterly newsletter and provides members with guidance on how to initiate complaints.
+The institute also raises awareness of the system through the publication of cases and verdicts in its quarterly newsletter and provides members with guidance on how to initiate complaints through its website and monthly email announcements.

 • SMO 7: International Financial Reporting Standards

-Even though IFRS Standards and IFRS for Small- and Medium-sized Entities (SMEs) are not adopted by law, IUAA encourages its members to apply IFRS where appropriate and supports them with implementation.
-IUAA indicates that it trains its members on the application of the standards and created a dissemination mechanism to distribute IFRS and IFRS for SMEs.
+IUAA supports implementation efforts and trains its members on the application of the standards.
 Additionally, IUAA promotes the application and understanding of the standards by disseminating IFRS and IFRS for SMEs-related materials to universities in Iraq to encourage its incorporation in the accounting curricula.
-IUAA offers its members with an IFRS specialization certification, which has been well-received by professionals since 2005.
+IUAA offers its members an IFRS specialization certification, which has been well-received by professionals since 2005.
+This 9-day (66 hour) course provides practical IFRS training for Certified Public Accountants, financial managers, and expert accountants.

 Lastly, IUAA participates in the international standard-setting process by providing comments to exposure drafts.

-IUAA is encouraged to continue engaging regulators and stakeholders to promote the adoption and implementation of IFRS and IFRS for SMEs as the applicable accounting standards in the jurisdiction.
+IUAA is encouraged to continue engaging regulators and stakeholders to promote adopting and implementing IFRS and IFRS for SMEs as the applicable accounting standards in the jurisdiction.
 This would help bring reporting in line with international best practices and would likely benefit the SME financial reporting environment in the country.

 Disclaimer